The Grove (Ole Miss): Game day

-Described as "the Holy Grail of tailgating sites" by Sporting News, The Grove comes to life for Ole Miss Rebels football home games with as many as 100,000 fans.
+Described as "the Holy Grail of tailgating sites" by Sporting News, The Grove comes to life for Ole Miss Rebels football home games with typically over 100,000 fans.
 Fans arrive often around noon the day before the game (campus rule is no one allowed to "stake their claim" before 7:30 pm, which is strictly enforced by campus police) to grab their spot in The Grove.
 This usually serene area of campus becomes a sea of red, white and blue tents.
 However, most of the tents are set up by professional tailgate vendors and not the students or families themselves.
 Ole Miss students generally dress in their Sunday best: Men wear slacks, button-up shirts, bow ties, Sperry Top Siders, and coats while women wear cocktail dresses or brightly colored sundresses and high heel shoes.
 Some older fans also dress in this style.

 Many tents are set up with fine kitchenware, with lots of lace and designer doilies, fine china, chandeliers, sterling silver or silver-plated candelabras and sterling silver or silver-plated utensils along with chandeliers in some tents.
 Much of the food is laid out on tablecloths in sterling silver or silver-plated servers.